-This Caprese Caesar Cocktail recipe is in celebration of Canada’s 150th birthday.
+This Caprese Caesar Cocktail recipe is in celebration of Canada's 150th birthday.
 Have you ever tried a Caesar Cocktail?
-If you’re Canadian, you probably have.
-If you aren’t Canadian and haven’t tried one, don’t miss out.
-This year Canada, my home and native land are celebrating this milestone birthday.
-Whether or not you are Canadian, let’s all toast that birthday with the classic Canadian cocktail, the Caesar.
+If you're Canadian, you probably have.
+If you aren't Canadian and haven't tried one, don't miss out.
+This year Canada, my home and native land, is celebrating this milestone birthday.
+Whether or not you are Canadian, let's all toast that birthday with the classic Canadian cocktail, the Caesar.

 What Exactly is a Caesar Cocktail?

-Many people think of the Caesar as Canada’s national cocktail.
-Although the origins of the drink are questionable, it was supposedly invented in Calgary in 1969.
-Regardless of where it came from, the Caesar is Canada’s most popular cocktail.
+Many people think of the Caesar as Canada's national cocktail.
+Although the origins of the drink are questionable, it was supposedly invented in Calgary, Alberta in 1969.
+But, regardless of where this drink originated, the Caesar is Canada's most unique and popular cocktail.